The Reality of Being a Doctor in India – Only the Hard Facts & Truth

-But if you keep attacking them, making fun of them and belittle their dignity then that day won’t be far when no talented young doctor will be willing to join Govt. job and serve you in your remote area.
-And do not expect the doctors who are doing well in the urban areas to come to your rescue.
+If they keep seeing public attacking doctors, making fun of them and belittling their dignity, then that day won’t be far when no talented young doctor will be willing to join Govt. job or private job and serve people in the remote areas of India.

 At least they will not lose an eye or a hand in the attack

 At least they will not suffer the pain or the humiliation.

 At least they will be mentally and physically fit to look for their employment in some other safer environment.

 Yes, this change is not going to happen overnight.
 But every change is always gradual.